 - 1. The program shall have a published student admissions policy that (i) reflects the program's mission and outcomes, and (ii) clearly specifies the educational prerequisites, personal characteristics and minimum qualifications of applicants that the program considers necessary for academic and professional success.
 The program shall endeavor to select students who possess the intellectual capacity, integrity and personal characteristics necessary to become effective naturopathic physicians/doctors.
-The admissions process should include an in-person interview with applicants. - 2.
+The admissions process must include an interview with all applicants, either inperson or via video-conference (or via phone if video conferencing is not possible). - 2.
 Admissions policies and practices must comply with applicable federal and state/provincial laws and regulations, including laws and regulations regarding non-discrimination and physical challenges that do not preclude the ability to meet the intellectual and technical standards of the program. - 3.
 Faculty must have opportunities for input into the admissions policies, and should be involved in the student selection process.
 The program has final responsibility for recommending student selection. - 4.
 Specific admissions policies (e.g., policies pertaining to re-admittance into the program, non-discrimination, etc.) shall be clearly stated in institutional publications. - 5.
 The program must adhere to its published admissions policies; any exceptions to a policy are based on well-founded and documented reasons.
-Admissions files for students contain all required documents. - Recruitment and admissions activities shall be conducted with honesty and integrity.
+Admissions files for students contain all required documents. - 6.
+Recruitment and admissions activities shall be conducted with honesty and integrity.
 The content of marketing materials and of any representations made to prospective students must be clear and accurate. - 7.
 The program may accept transfer credit toward the naturopathic medicine program that the program judges to be equivalent to its requirements for graduation, and must demonstrate an appropriate process for assuring equivalence of transfer credits. - 8.
 In considering education and training obtained in foreign countries, the program must obtain advisory assistance from a reputable educational credentials evaluation service for the interpretation of foreign educational credentials whenever the program lacks sufficient information or expertise to make an interpretation. - 9.
 The admissions policies must involve planning and periodic evaluation to determine whether the policy is adequately serving the needs and interests of the students, program and profession, and how it could be doing so more effectively.